contentedweb/cms.contentedweb.com/src/posts/2022/setting-up-a-site.md

 ![](/assets/images/eleventy-starter-2.png)

 For the repository name use the following: "**your-username**.github.io".
 So in the above example we would enter "contentedweb.github.io".
 You can give the repository a description if you want.
 Keep the repository public (since you will anyway be creating a public website from it) and ensure you **tick the "Include all branches" checkbox**.

+The click on the green "Create repository from template" button to copy the repository to your GitHub account.
+After a few seconds you will see a screen like this which shows the code of your new repository.

+### Step 3 - enable workflows

+The repository includes some work flows which GitHub disables by default when copying a repository, for security reasons.
+You need to enable these as they build and publish your site when you are ready to publish changes.
+To do so click